 As Governor Hochul explained in her statement regarding the DHR suit, “New York has the strongest worker protections in the nation and was one of the first to have protections for workers who are pregnant and those with disabilities.
 Working men and women are the backbone of New York, and we will continue to take a stand against any injustice they face.”
 Melissa Franco, the DHR’s deputy commissioner for enforcement, reiterated Governor Hochul’s pride and commitment to protections for workers, stating, “Since the 1970s — years before the Americans with Disabilities Act — New York state has prohibited discrimination against pregnant employees in the workplace.
 The division will work to ensure that everyone in our state is fully afforded the rights and dignities that the law requires.”

 Seek Legal Assistance Today

-If you are experiencing pregnancy or disability in the workplace, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you are experiencing pregnancy or disability in the workplace, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.
 If you feel you’ve been subject to wrongful termination, reach out for a consultation with a New York NY employment attorney.